About the Trust

 Thousands of people in Uganda contend with a total lack of what most of us regard as life's essentials: paid employment, education, decent food, hygienic living conditions, consistent supply of prescription medicines and access to health-care.
 Social work is rendered profoundly difficult by a lack of funding and basic resources for clients.

 I began to organise and run workshops with local social workers, doctors, teachers and individuals, covering HIV / AIDS, general health, bereavement and education.
-To date I have funded my own trips and bank-rolled each project from my social work salary.
-Further generous support has come from a handful of benevolent friends and relatives - which has made a tremendous difference to lives thousands of miles away.
+Prior to the formation of the Trust in 2013 I largely funded my own trips and bank-rolled each project from my social work salary, but I was helped by generous support from a handful of benevolent friends and relatives - which has made a tremendous difference to lives thousands of miles away.

-The Education and Health Trust is intended to maintain and extend projects I have established in rural and urban areas of Uganda.
+The Education and Health Trust Uganda was formed so as to maintain and extend projects I had established in rural and urban areas of Uganda.

 This website records the major projects I've undertaken over the years and highlights current and ongoing work.

-I hope that the reports and photos here will encourage an interest in the problems faced by people with HIV/AIDS, other life threatening conditions and poverty in poorer countries such as Uganda.
+I hope that the reports and photos here will encourage an interest in the problems faced by people living in poverty and threatened by ill-health in Uganda.

 I also hope it will inspire financial contributions, so I can continue work in Uganda - and assist my Ugandan colleagues to maintain the training and enterprise we've established.